-Diamondbacks second baseman Aaron Hill won a Silver Slugger Award on Thursday.
+Arizona Diamondbacks second baseman Aaron Hill won the National League Silver Slugger Award for second base on Thursday.

 The award, which is voted on by coaches and managers, honors the best hitting players at each position.
 Hill finished second among qualified NL second basemen with a .302 batting average.
 He led all NL second baseman with 26 home runs and 85 RBI.
 His .882 OPS was more than 100 points higher than the next highest second baseman in the National League.